002A/ixora.io/itp/project_development_studio/midterm-status.rst

     :height: 400
     :align: center

-Only 5 seconds because this takes a long time.
+This is only 5 seconds because it takes a long time to create.
 I'll replace it with the full version in a few days.

 Many Directions
 ===============

 As far as form goes there are two other directions I can go here other than single frame images and videos.
 Two that I can think of right now, that is.

 I can use the data to make compositions.
 Using the depth data for each location I can build a crude 3D world that I can insert rendered objects into.
 For example, I can model a car and add it to the video.
-I am not going to pursue this now though as it will take too much time.
+I am not going to pursue this now as it will take too much time.
 I have not yet parsed the depth data, and when I do parse it, I know it will be more work to figure out the math for how to use it properly.
 I will do this eventually but not now.
 After I learn more about 3D modeling programs like Blender or Cinema4D I will pursue this.

-Another idea is to create my own panoramas for a location and let people use the `Google Maps API <https://developers.google.com/maps/documentation/javascript/>`_ to explore it.
-The Google Maps API allows you to provide your own `panoramas <https://developers.google.com/maps/documentation/javascript/streetview#CustomStreetView>`_.
-Creating the panoramas in the correct format is challenging but given what I have accomplished so far I know it is something I can do here.
-Completing something substantive might not be possible in the next month, but I will not eliminate this idea just yet.
+Videos are based on a sequential series of pictures.
+There is no reason I need to limit myself to this linear structure.
+There are other interactive approaches that could link the panoramas together into a network of some kind.

 There are other far out ideas, like when I download the data for all of Manhattan and use the pictures to grow an entire city using a generative algorithm and a neural network.
 Maybe that will be my thesis project.